PeterCamilleri/mini_term/README.md

 If an unsupported or invalid option is detected, a warning message is displayed unless the quiet option is active.
+Alternatively, if the strict option is enabled, the MiniTermStrict exception is raised in that case.

-The converse to open is close.
+*MiniTerm.close* The converse to open is close.
 It takes no arguments.
-Alternatively, if the strict option is enabled, the MiniTermStrict exception is raised.

 ```ruby
 MiniTerm.close
 ```

-Rest assured that if your program should forget to close MiniTerm, the gem will close itself automatically when your program exits, and also tell you this unless it was opened with the quiet: true option.
+Rest assured that if your program should forget to close MiniTerm, the gem will close itself automatically when your program exits.
+This ensures that the terminal will not be left in a unworkable state.
+It will also tell you that it had to "Force MiniTerm.close" unless it was opened with the quiet: true option.

 WIP